firewalld/ansible-role-firewall/README.md

         - ansible-role-firewall

 The block with several services, ports, etc. will be applied at once.
 If there is something wrong in the block it will fail as a whole.

+It is also possible to use the more common syntax:

+    - hosts: localhost
+      vars:
+        firewall:
+          service: 'tftp'
+          state: 'enabled'
+      roles:
+        - ansible-role-firewall

+To do only one change.